unicrons/github-actions-playground/README.md

 - Be able to build secure, automated pipelines

 ---
----

 ## 🔧 Sample Application

-The workshop includes a intentionally vulnerable Node.js application with:
+The workshop includes an intentionally vulnerable Node.js application with:
 - Hardcoded secrets and credentials
 - SQL injection vulnerabilities
 - Authentication bypasses